dat-ecosystem-archive/docs/papers/dat-paper.md

 To look up a file by filename, you fetch the latest entry in the log, then use the `children` metadata in that entry to look up the longest common ancestor based on the parent folders of the filename you are querying.
 You can then recursively repeat this operation until you find the `path` entry you are looking for (or you exhaust all options which means the file does not exist).
 This is a `O(number of slashes in your path)` operation.

 For example, if you wanted to look up `/results.csv` given the above register, you would start by grabbing the metadata at sequence 2.
 The longest common ancestor between `/results.csv` and `/figures/graph2` is `/`.
 You then grab the corresponding entry in the children array for `/`, which in this case is the first entry, `[0]`.
-You then repeat this with all of the chilren entries until you find a child that is closer to the entry you are looking for.
+You then repeat this with all of the children entries until you find a child that is closer to the entry you are looking for.
 In this example, the first entry happens to be the match we are looking for.

 You can also perform lookups relative to a point in time by starting from a specific sequence number in the register.
 For example to get the state of some file relative to an old sequence number, similar to checking out an old version of a repository in Git.